timothyandrew/gh-stack/README.md

 ---

 I use this tool to help managed stacked pull requests on Github, which are notoriously difficult to manage manually.
-Here are a few examples of the kind of things I'm talking about:
+Here are a few examples:

 - https://unhashable.com/stacked-pull-requests-keeping-github-diffs-small
 - https://stackoverflow.com/questions/26619478/are-dependent-pull-requests-in-github-possible